Special Edition TROPIC LIGHTNING NEWS August 3, 1968

 Silver Star with five Clusters

-Legion of Merit with Cluster
+Legion of Merit with

 Bronze Star Medal with three Oak Leaf Clusters